Help Clients Pay Less for Flood Insurance

 Encouraging community action

-Agents and clients can encourage their communities to participate in the Community Rating Service (CRS) or improve their CRS rating.
+Agents and clients can encourage their communities to participate in the Community Rating System (CRS) or improve their CRS rating.

 CRS is a voluntary incentive program that recognizes communities for implementing floodplain management practices that exceed the NFIP minimum requirements.